 People who are generous always report satisfaction and joy.
 Adoption is an ongoing act of family generosity.
 It may be just what the doctor ordered for your family dynamic.

-It may be that you are floundering when it comes to answering the question: “What are we about as a family?”
+It may be that you are floundering around the answer to this question: “What are we about as a family?”
 Adoption can help answer that question and provide a new focus that revolves around something other than material pursuits.

-You may be blessed with wealth that would be a crime not to use.
-Love, room in your home, financial stability, extra time, strength and patience – any combination of these elements might make your home the right place for an adopted child.
+You may be blessed with wealth it would be a crime not to use.
+Love, room in your home, financial stability, extra time, strength, patience—any combination of these elements might make your home the right place for an adopted child.

 Do you have experience with special needs children?
 Does your heart go out to kids with problems?
 Your family may be the right place for a child facing difficult struggles.

 9. Filling the Void

 Maybe your children are grown, or almost, yet you still have the desire to make a difference in a child’s life.
 Adoption may be the answer.

 Maybe you’ve discussed the situation with fertility specialists and you’re wondering if the path they recommend is the right investment.
 Even if pregnancy isn’t an option, adoption is.